QuantGen/GPTL/man/Example_LD_GWAS.md

 **1. Data Preparation**

-We use a toy data set of LD matrix, GWAS results, prior effects, and individual validation/testing data.
+We use a toy data set `data(wheatSumStats)` of LD matrix, GWAS results, prior effects, and individual validation/testing data.
 These statistics were generated based on the wheat data set collected from CIMMYT's Global Wheat Program, including 599 wheat lines genotype (1279 variants) and phenotype (average grain yield).

 ```r
 library(GPTL)